JHUAPL-DTNMA/dtnma-tools/docs/api/mainpage.md

 The reference DTNMA Manager (REFDM) is built as the `refdm` library and has default daemons which bind it to the following transports:

- * The `refdm-socket` which is a simple binding to @ref refdm-socket to tranport AMP messages.
+ * The `refdm-socket` which is a simple binding to @ref refdm-socket to transport AMP messages.
    This DA is intended to be usable for testing and interoperation with the `refdm-socket` daemon without needing complex transport parameters.
  * The `refdm-ion` which is a binding to the @ref refdm-ion, and is a drop-in replacement to the earlier ION-integrated DTNMA Manager.
  * The `refdm-proxy` which is a binding to @ref refdm-proxy connecting to an associated local AMP proxy daemon.
-   The project contains an simple `ion-app-proxy` daemon to fulfil that purpose with limited configuration.
+   The project contains an simple `ion-app-proxy` daemon to fulfill that purpose with limited configuration.

 Each of the refdm daemons provides a REST API for user/application interaction.